 (b) what the operating and maintenance requirements of the facility or pipeline would be, on the basis of the averaged quality and quantity of the gas actually being delivered, to the extent to which those requirements are what a prudent consumer or operator would require.

-43. Costs to restore capacity, or plant and equipment costs — compensable to the extent attributable to the gas not complying with the relevant gas quality specification
+43. Costs to restore capacity, or plant and equipment costs: compensable to extent attributable to gas not complying with relevant gas quality specification

 (1) For the purposes of regulation 42(1)(a), the reduction in capacity that is attributable to the gas not complying with the relevant gas quality specification for the consumer or operator is the reduction in capacity from what the capacity of the facility or pipeline would be on the basis of —